Splinter Cell remake: Sam Fisher story leaks, gameplay

 Beloved stealth franchise Splinter Cell is set to finally return after years of lying dormant.
-Here’s everything we know so far about the upcoming instalment, from its release date to story leaks and gameplay.
+Here’s everything we know so far about the upcoming installment, including story leaks and gameplay.

 Splinter Cell debuted back in 2002 for the original Xbox before being ported to the PC, PlayStation 2, and Gamecube.
 Offering a more realistic take on stealth than Metal Gear, players were impressed by Ubisoft’s immeasurable attention to detail and ability to craft tense scenarios while pushing the boundaries of the hardware of the time.

 Six mainline games followed, and the series grew into a fan favorite across multiple console generations.
 With no signs of life from the franchise since 2013’s Splinter Cell: Blacklist, the new installment, has been confirmed to be in the early stages of development.